-It's important to know that in general the risk of problems from getting tetanus is much greater than getting a tetanus vaccine.
+It's important to know that, in general, the risk of problems from getting tetanus is much greater than from getting a tetanus vaccine.
 You cannot get tetanus from the tetanus shot.
 However, sometimes the tetanus vaccine can cause mild side effects.
 These may include:

 - Skin flushing, itching, or swelling

 - Trouble breathing or other respiratory symptoms